bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 ---
 layout: post
-title:  "The Secrets of Top Tier Summoners - Part 1: Animation Delay Cancelling"
+title:  "The Secrets of Top Tier Summoners - Part 1: Animation Delay Canceling"
-description: "In this article, we will be taking a look at Animation Delay Cancelling.
-Animation Delay Cancelling involves timing ones auto attack with Moving and Positioning or Casting."
+description: "In this article, we will be taking a look at Animation Delay Canceling.
+Animation Delay Canceling involves timing ones auto attack with Moving and Positioning or Casting."
 author: "Samuel Kuo"
 author_profile: "Invented the troam'er role (troll and roam) and the triple brut. build (Youmu's Ghost Blade, Black Cleaver, and The Brutalizer)"
 date: 2014-10-13